aroberge/friendly-traceback-docs/docs/html/_sources/known.rst.txt

 .. code-block:: none

-    An `IndexError` occurs when you are try to get an item from a list, a tuple, or a similar object (sequence), by using an index which does not exists; typically, this is because the index you give is greater than the length of the sequence.
+    An `IndexError` occurs when you try to get an item from a list, a tuple, or a similar object (sequence), and use an index which does not exist; typically, this happens because the index you give is greater than the length of the sequence.

 InterruptedError